graphdbexperiments/er_graph_experiments/experiments_manual/README.md

 Here, using the value 100 for *percentage* will execute the refresh operations as outlined in the TPC-H dcoumentation and different values can be used to scale the amount of nodes that will be created / deleted up or down.

 For the scripts to measure the time to execute benchmark queries and refresh operations using MySQL a similar experiment setup is required.
+Here, the credentials to connect to MySQL are required and parameters are like in the scripts related to Neo4j.
+The only difference is that no boolean values to specify a semantics is required.